Karrueche Tran Knocks Instagram Dead In ‘Coca-Cola’ Bikini

 Karrueche Tran has knocked Instagram dead.
 The model and Claws actress took to the platform last night for an eye-catching update that ticked boxes for fans of Karrueche’s bikini body and anybody digging all things Coca-Cola.

 Karrueche’s photo showed her posing for the camera amid trees and beach sands.
-The 31-year-old was flaunting her killer physique in a two-piece bearing the soda brand’s iconic logo – indeed, most of the red-and-white bikini came complete with the lettering seen on Coca-Cola cans.
+The 31-year-old was flaunting her killer physique in a two-piece bearing the soda brand’s iconic logo; indeed, most of the red-and-white bikini came complete with the lettering seen on Coca-Cola cans.

 Karrueche looked sensational.
 Her long and toned legs were on full show, with a similar amount of wowing from the star’s flat stomach and trim arms.
 Karrueche looked relaxed as she posed against a tree with one arm resting above her head.